pancernik1/NN-for-replacing-FMT/README.md

+# Intro
+I had a couple free days, and decided that i wanted a challange, because of that, the idea was born: make a custom neural network.
+Originally it was meant to replace FMT's (mentioned further ahead) but ran out of time and decided i don't want to continue the project and decided to ship it as a library.
 # Neural Network for replacing Fourier-Mellin Transforms
 ## What is this project?
 This is a side project i made in the span of 2 days, which aims to beat the effieciency of Fourier-Mellin Transforms